nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `edit 0` <br>
        Expected: No endpoint is edited.
 Error details shown in the result display, with a result message saying `An index must be specified...` <br>
-       Other incorrect remove commands to try: `edit x` (where x is a number that is less than or equal to zero or greater than the maximum integer size).
+       Other incorrect edit commands to try: `edit x` (where x is a number that is less than or equal to zero or greater than the maximum integer size).

     1. Test case: `edit 10` <br>
        Expected: No endpoint is edited.
 Error details shown in the result display, with a result message saying `At least one parameter to edit must be provided.` <br>
-       Other incorrect remove commands to try: `edit x` (where x is larger than the list size, and is a positive integer that is less than the maximum integer size).
+       Other incorrect edit commands to try: `edit x` (where x is larger than the list size, and is a positive integer that is less than the maximum integer size).

     1. Test case: `edit 1 -x abc` <br>
        Expected: No endpoint is edited.
 Error details shown in the result display, with a result message saying `Methods only consists...`